 As Greta Thunberg puts it, climate change is a fact.
 We are dealing with science here

 Those working with Arvind Kejriwal have confirmed his upcoming trip to Copenhagen for the C40 Mayors Summit to discuss ways for the capital city to reach the goals of the Paris Agreement and limit carbon emissions through green transition and climate adaptation.
-Environment is indeed on the agenda of industry leaders and policy makers.
+The environment is indeed on the agenda of industry leaders and policymakers.
 For whatever reasons.

 There remains a club of textile designers that stand responsible and are pushing the boundaries of what the future of textiles could be.
 Craftsmanship and technology have enabled designers in the recent past to develop fabrics out of anything biodegradable and sometimes things as good as soy milk!